Muhammad Mansuruddin: Important works

-He wrote several biography books including Iraner Kobi (1968), biography of prophet Muhammad titled Hazrat Muhammader Jiboni O Sadhona, Hazrat Shah Waliullah and Harun Rashid.
+He wrote several biography books including Iraner Kobi (1968), a biography of Muhammad titled Hazrat Muhammader Jiboni O Sadhona, Hazrat Shah Waliullah and Harun Rashid.
 His books for children included Bokami (1952), Thokami (1958) and Mushkil Ahsan (1958).
 He compiled a dictionary of Bengali idioms under the title Hashir Ovidhan in 1957.

 He is one of the pioneers of Bengali folklore collection and research.
 Owing to rural origin, he was aware of folklore ballads and songs of oral tradition.
 He was impressed by the richness of Bengali folk music and decided to collect them before they are fully lost into oblivion.
 Starting from 1920s, he travelled from place to place and met people to collect folk songs that spread through oral medium.
 For Haramoni, he visited hundreds of villages of Rajshahi, Pabna, Nadia, Murshidabad, Mymensingh, Faridpur, Barisal, Noakhali and Dhaka.
 He was encouraged by the works of Rabindranath Tagore, Kshitimohan Sen, Pallikobi Jasimuddin, singer Abbas Uddin and painter Zainul Abedin.
 He was inspired when his collection of a song of Lalon Fakir sung by Premdasa Bairagi was published in the Haramoni section of the monthly literary magazine Probashi.
 It is quoted below.